French Polynesia travel advice

 The unit of currency in French Polynesia is the franc cours pacifique (CFP), referred to simply as the Pacific Franc.

 The Polynesians are generally extremely laid back, and there are few situations which are likely to cause embarrassment.
 Dress is casual, with sarongs, shorts and T-shirts being the most common attire.
-The Polynesians are very religious, so dress appropriately if attending a church service, and if you visit archaeological sites, do not touch or move the sacred stones or tikis, these areas are of great spiritual importance.
+The Polynesians are very religious, so dress appropriately if attending a church service, and if you visit archeological sites, do not touch or move the sacred stones or tikis, these areas are of great spiritual importance.
 When visiting a Polynesian home, or if you are staying in a smaller, family-run property, you should remove your shoes at the front door.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the Canadian Government Travel & Tourism website.